Want to get better rankings on Google?

 Others, not so much:

 - Content marketing

 So, the first thing we did was to root out all irrelevant keywords.
 Anything that wasn’t associated with process management had to go.

-Sure, ranking on SEO topics could get Tallyfy SOME relevant traffic, but the chances of ranking on these keywords were extremely slim.
+Sure, ranking on SEO topics could get our client SOME relevant traffic, but the chances of ranking on these target keywords are extremely slim.

 Google keeps your website’s niche in mind.
 Are you writing a lot about project management (PM)?
 You’re probably a project management blog.